Free Shipping on retail orders over $100, use code FREESHIPPING100

 Jim Franks showcasing local produce at Chicago Patchwork Farms.

 Jim Franks is a baker based out of Chicago.
 He loves to use his body to make food for the people he loves.
 He loves to use local ingredients because it supports the people he loves and supports them in stewarding the land.
-In his baking, Jim uses local ingredients from producers he knows in person: maple sugar from Wisconsin, grains from Illinois, grass-fed butter from local farms.
-If he uses ingredients from further away, he makes sure that the products are sourced ethically and responsibly.
-You can find his baked goods and tons of local produce at Chicago Patchwork Farms, 2825 W Chicago Ave.
+In his baking, Jim uses local ingredients from producers he knows in person: maple sugar from Wisconsin, grains from Illinois, butter from local grass-based farms.
+You can find his baked goods and local produce at Chicago Patchwork Farms, 2825 W Chicago Ave.
 The farm stand is open on Wednesdays from 4 to 7pm, and on Saturdays from 10am to 3pm, May to November.

 Yield: 2 standard loaves (8x5")